AbhishekLadage/Vector-Student-Database/README.md

-# Student Database Using Data Structure & Algorithm
+# Student Database Using Data Structures & Algorithms

-This program makes a list of students with their percentage using single linked list and perform further operations on that list like saving into file, reading a file, deleting node etc. if make command is not executing on your system then use following commands: sudo apt update , sudo apt install make , make --version ,
+This project implements a **Student Database Management System** in C using a **singly linked list**.
-# Student Database (Single Linked List)
+The program allows you to manage student records (name, percentage, etc.) and perform various operations such as:
 This C program manages a list of students and their percentages using a singly linked list.
 You can add, delete, modify, sort, and save student records to a file.

 ## Features